KilledByAPixel/LittleJS/FAQ.md

 LittleJS is a lightweight, high-performance JavaScript game engine designed for simplicity and speed.
 It offers a hybrid rendering system that combines the advantages of WebGL and 2D Canvas.
-Unlike larger, feature-heavy engines, LittleJS focuses on 2D games and provididing a comprehensive set of simple, easy to use features.
+Unlike larger, feature-heavy engines, LittleJS focuses on 2D games and providing a comprehensive set of simple, easy to use features.
 LittleJS is perfect for developers who want a minimal yet powerful engine to bring their 2D game ideas to life without the complexity of larger frameworks.

 ### How do I set up a basic LittleJS project?